Wheelchair Accessible Homes

 Some people choose composite as we discussed earlier or concrete but they do take up a large amount of space.

-depends on the individual application.
+So it really depends on the individual application.

 If it comes down to money is there a big difference between a wheelchair ramp and porch lift?